Y’all need to make this smashed bacon double cheeseburger recipe, friends!

 Elly Smisek on Pinterest

 I like a good burger every once in awhile.
-I’ve made a couple of epic burgers in my time including my Got to be NC Burger, the Bloody Mary Meatloaf Burger, and even a copycat Big Mac that also happens to be a great Bison Burger recipe.
+I’ve made a couple of epic burgers in my time including my Got to be NC Burger, the Bloody Mary Meatloaf Burger, and even a copycat Polar Burger with Everything.
+But let’s be honest—epic often means impossible to eat without a knife and fork.

 But today?
 Today I am bringing you a burger of such deliciousness, that I have eaten three of them in the past two days, one for breakfast this morning.
 Breakfast, people!